Learn more about recent zoning changes.

 Garden suite

-An accessory residential building that is separate from a principal dwelling.
+An accessory residential building built at ground level that is separate from a principal dwelling.

 A diagram of a residential dwelling with a garden suite on a lot